openedx/edx-documentation/en_us/install_operations/source/mobile.rst

 Configuring Video Modules for Mobile
 ************************************

-Courseware videos must be specifically prepared to ensure that they are in mobile accessible formats.
+Course videos must be specifically prepared to ensure that they are in mobile accessible formats.
 Video modules in mobile-available courses should have low resolution encodings that are readily accessible by mobile devices.